 So is this applicable to the helicopter?
 Well, let's look at the equations for the orbital gyrocompass.
 The linearized relationship (discarding higher order terms) between Euler angle rates and angular velocity in a circular orbit with nominal orbit rate (and therefore nominal pitch rate) n is:

-• dΨ/dt ≅ r - nΦ
+- dΨ/dt ≅ r - nΦ

 where Φ and Ψ are roll and yaw angles, and p and r are the components of the angular velocity vector in the body roll and yaw axes, respectively.
-The and terms come about because unless the body and LHV frame pitch axes are identical (i.e., Φ,Ψ = 0), the orbital rotation in the LHV pitch axis shows up in the angular velocity vector, even if dΦ/dt and dΨ/dt are zero.
+The nΨ and nΦ terms come about because unless the body and LHV frame pitch axes are identical (i.e., Φ,Ψ = 0), the orbital rotation in the LHV pitch axis shows up in the angular velocity vector, even if dΦ/dt and dΨ/dt are zero.

-, Θ, Ψ are perturbational quantities only (i.e., small) makes the math a lot simpler, but the concept should be generally applicable: if an axis and rate of rotation is known (n about the LHV pitch axis, in this case), and we know an Euler angle (roll Φ), then the gyroscopic coupling makes the unknown Euler angle (yaw Ψ) a major component of the discrepancy between the known Euler angle rate (dΦ/dt) and the corresponding component of the angular velocity vector (r).
+Of course, the fact that n is quite constant and Φ, Θ, Ψ are perturbational quantities only (i.e., small) makes the math a lot simpler, but the concept should be generally applicable: if an axis and rate of rotation is known (n about the LHV pitch axis, in this case), and we know an Euler angle (roll Φ), then the gyroscopic coupling makes the unknown Euler angle (yaw Ψ) a major component of the discrepancy between the known Euler angle rate (dΦ/dt) and the corresponding component of the angular velocity vector (r).

 You know.
 Unless large angles and high rotation rates bring the unknown Euler angle or Euler angle rate inextricably back into the equation.
 Or ill-conditioned transformation matrices (gimbal lock!) ruin everything.
 Also this is all hoping that the magnetometer will produce a clean, trustworthy heading measurement.